This blog may contain affiliate links. Read our disclosure policy for more info.

 $ – Rodee Homestay

-Rodee Homestay is a unique purse-friendly homestay just 8 km from downtown but still enjoys the peace and quiet of West Kelowna.
+Rodee Homestay is a unique purse-friendly homestay just 8 km (5 mi) from downtown but still enjoys the peace and quiet of West Kelowna.

 The rooms are really cozy and stylishly furnished, and the views from the grounds surrounding the property are seriously gorgeous.

-A double room here starts from $120 CAD per night.
+A double room here starts from $126 CAD per night making it one of the only budget-friendly options in West Kelowna.

 Related Read: Heading to Vernon next?
 Check out the best stops on the drive from Kelowna to Vernon including amazing provinical parks, restaurants, and more!